Ankenapalli-Vamsi-Kalyan-Reddy/Web_Final_Project/README.md

    uvicorn main:app
    Note: main is my file name.
 Replace main with your file name.

 After running the above command the server runs successfully by generating a url.
 Copy the url(http://127.0.0.1:8000) and paste it in a new tab and add /docs to the url.
 It looks like this http://127.0.0.1:8000/docs.
-After successfully running the command we get fastapi interface with all the endpoints.
+After successfully running the URL we get fastapi interface with all the endpoints.
 There we can perform all the CRUD operations.

 ### Important Note for POST Method